opengisch/QField-docs/documentation/reference/qfieldcloud/conflicts.en.md

 1) distinct users set the same attribute on the same feature to different values, and the second patch of changes arrives before the first is applied to the project;
 2) a primary key is employed twice.
-Preventing, mitigating and resolving conflicts is crucial to maintaining data integrity in a healthy QGIS project.
+While highly unlikely have conflicts, preventing, mitigating and resolving conflicts is important to maintain data integrity in a healthy QGIS project.
 Here are some tips and tricks to do just that.

 ### How to Avoid Conflicts?